Contact Us 1-800-596-4880

 logo desktop IDE Desktop IDE

 Skills are reusable instruction sets that MuleSoft Vibes activates only when they apply to your task.
-Each skill packages guidance and optional resources so MuleSoft Vibes can follow a consistent workflow without loading that material for unrelated prompts.
+Each skill packages guidance and optional resources so MuleSoft Vibes can follow a consistent workflow without loading that material for unrelated messages.

 When your request matches a skill’s description, MuleSoft Vibes uses the use_skill tool to load the full instructions and run them for that task.
 Unlike workspace rules that stay active across conversations, skills load as needed, which leaves more context available for other work.

+Default skills are preloaded in MuleSoft Vibes and enabled by default.
+You can turn on and off each default skill individually.
 Workspace skills are available only in the workspace or project where they’re defined.
 Global skills are available in every project and workspace.

 Set Up Skills in Your Project